-- (3) Preliminary examinations can also help deter actual or would-be perpetrators of crimes through the threat of international prosecutions.
-In accordance with its policy, the Office will seek to perform an early warning function by systematically and proactively collecting open source information on alleged crimes that could fall within the jurisdiction of the Court.
-The Office will also react promptly to upsurges or serious risks of violence by reinforcing early interaction with States, international, regional organisations and non-governmental organisations in order to fine-tune its assessment and coordinate next steps.
-Such steps may include field visits, public statements and media interviews.
-The Office will further develop criteria for guiding such preventive activities. - 55.
-In relation to investigations, the Office will continue to implement the present strategy.
-It will focus, in particular, on the following priority areas: - Closing the time gap between events on the ground and the Office's investigations by creating partnerships with first responders, creating a gateway for crime reporting and working with partners to preserve relevant information on the internet. - Increasing its ability to collect different forms of evidence other than witness statements through continually enhancing its scientific and technology-related capabilities.
-Additionally, it will develop further partnerships to support this strategic need, so that in-house capacity is only developed where it is justified. - Continuing to strengthen the Office's analysis function through the further roll-out of the Factual Analytical Database, the upgrade of analytical software, the roll-out of the Gender Analysis, and through strengthening the use of analytical products in investigative decision-making for planning, case selection and case review. - Enhancing the financial investigative capabilities. - Continuing to review of investigative standards and to develop certification possibilities for staff. - Continuing to increase the Office's investigative field presence.
+- 56. In relation to investigations, the Office will continue to implement the present strategy.
+It will focus, in particular, on the following priority areas: - Reducing the time gap between events on the ground and the Office's investigations by creating partnerships with first responders, creating a gateway for crime reporting and working with appropriate partners to preserve relevant information on the internet. - Increasing its ability to collect different forms of evidence other than witness statements through continually enhancing its scientific and technology-related capabilities.
+Additionally, it will develop further partnerships to support this strategic need, so that in-house capacity is only developed where it is justified. - Continuing to strengthen the Office's analysis function through the further roll-out of the Factual Analytical Database, the upgrade of analytical software, the roll-out of the Gender Analysis, and through strengthening the use of analytical products in investigative decision-making for planning, case selection and case review. - Enhancing financial investigative capabilities. - Continuing the review of investigative standards and to develop certification possibilities for staff.

-The foundations for the future of the Office's work on the prosecutions and appeals were solidly laid in 2013-2015 through, inter alia, the recruitment of additional senior and more experienced staff, enhanced training and the introduction of regular internal case reviews.

-- 56. The focus in the coming period 2016 2018 will be on the following priority areas: - Improving the internal processes related to the core functions of Prosecution Division: filings, disclosure and presentation of evidence; - Further developing the management capabilities of the leadership of the integrated teams;

-- Improving the design of criminal cases resulting from the collected evidence; - Standardising and enhancing the system of internal evidence review prior a case being presented for prosecution; - Increasing the use of technology to prove and present cases in court; - Continuing to develop competencies on legal, oral and written advocacy through training and performance appraisals.
+- Continuing to increase the Office's investigative field presence. - 57.
+The notion of positive complementarity during the preliminary examinations and investigations by the OTP is generating conflicting responses from stakeholders, with some indicating that strengthening national jurisdictions is the role of international cooperation programs while others expect the Office to assume a more robust role in this regard.
+As regards positive complementarity, the Office's position is that it will not act as a development agency towards situations under preliminary examination or under investigation but that it can contribute to complementarity through the normal execution of its mandate, including through (1) the sharing of its expertise in international criminal law, investigations or witness protection upon request, (2) the inclusion, where appropriate, of national investigators or prosecutors into its teams for the duration of an investigation, or (3) the participation in the coordination of national and ICC investigations. - 58.
+The foundations for the future of the Office's work on the prosecutions and appeals were solidly laid in 2012 2015 through, inter alia, the recruitment of additional senior experienced staff, enhanced training and the introduction of regular internal case reviews. - 59.
+The focus in the period 2016 2018 will be on the following priority areas: - Improving the internal processes related to the core functions of the Prosecution Division: filings, disclosure and presentation of evidence; - Further developing the management capabilities of the leadership of the integrated teams; - Improving the design of criminal cases resulting from the collected evidence; - Standardising and enhancing the system of internal evidence review prior to a case being presented for prosecution; - Increasing the use of technology to prove and present cases in court; - Continuing to develop competencies on legal, oral and written advocacy through training and performance appraisals. - 60.
 Cooperation has both an internal and external dimension.
 The internal dimension relates to the Office's operational excellence, for example, in how it prepares and submits requests for assistance.
 The external element-which is largely outside the Office's influence- refers, for example, to replies received by the Office to its requests for assistance.
 The Office will monitor the quality of its internal cooperation dimension and evaluate how it can improve its quality.

-Preliminary examination
+Preliminary examinations